Swan Island (Victoria): Shipwrecks

 The wooden cargo brig Mountain Maid sank off Swan Island in 1856 following a collision with another vessel.
 It is a well known dive wreck.

 The J-class submarine HMAS J3 was scuttled off the north-east point of Swan Island in 1924 once its services were no longer required.

 The Colonial Service torpedo boat HMVS Countess of Hopetoun's hull was scuttled here in 1925 after being stripped of valuable objects.
 Her bow protruded from the water afterwards, for an indeterminable amount of time.

 Swan Island Training Area

-Swan Island was a Commonwealth facility with portions controlled by both the Department of Navy and Department of Army.
+Swan Island is owned by the Federal Government.
+In the past, portions were controlled by both the Department of Navy and the Department of Army.
 In 1961, when the Department of Navy vacated their portion, the Department of Army stated that their portion was leased to civil interests and that by mid-1961 they would control the entire facility.

 The Army Reserve 1st Commando Regiment administers the Swan Island Army Detachment (SIAD) with its training activities classified.
 A former SIAD instructor reportedly said "It is more like a finishing school or a centre of learning for the non-gun stuff".
-On 9 April 2007, three Special Air Service Regiment soldiers from Perth completing a course on the SIAD were involved in a car accident after returning from a Queenscliff hotel and died.
+On 9 April 2007, three Special Air Service Regiment soldiers from Perth completing a course on Swan Island were involved in a car accident after returning from a Queenscliff hotel and died.